Uchiwa Fan Table Lamp

 Uchiwa is the Japanese word for fan and it is a traditional Japanese fan.
 Originally these fans were made from big leaves and animal hair.
 The oldest fans can be seen in the records of ancient China, as well as the wall paintings of Ancient Egypt.

-The Uchiwa lamp was made popular in the seventies by the German designer Ingo Maurer (born May 12, 1932), who designed wall lights, table lamps, chandeliers and floor lamps in this style for his company Design M, which he founded in 1963.
+The Uchiwa lamp was made popular in the seventies by the German designer Ingo Maurer (1932 – 2019), who designed wall lights, table lamps, chandeliers and floor lamps in this style for his company Design M, which he founded in 1963.
 Later the name of his company was changed in Ingo Maurer GmbH.
 This table lamp is from the same period.

 Two Uchiwa wall lamps appear in the book Vorbildlich Wohnen 6 – 1980 (perfect living) from the German furniture manufacturer Hülsta.